 How we tested

 If you cook it, they will come.
 Dirty dishes, that is.
 And even though 83 percent of readers we polled use a dishwasher, 96 percent still wash some dishes in the sink.
 Enter the dish drying rack, used to contain and prop up wet dishes so air can circulate around them.
 While dish racks are not the most exciting kitchen purchase, lately we’ve noticed a few manufacturers trying to change their dutiful image.
 Flashy new racks have features like knife blocks, swiveling drain spouts, or wineglass holders, while others use sleek stainless-steel or eye-catching minimalist designs.
 Flash aside, do any improve on the basic wire basket/plastic mat combo?

-To find out, we tested five innovative dish racks (priced from nearly $25 to $64) against the standard basket and mat ($18.37).
+To find out, we tested five innovative dish racks (priced from nearly $25 to about $65) against the standard basket and mat (roughly $20).
 We compared footprints and counted utensil trays, plate slots, and cup holders.
 We looked at the way in which each rack could be positioned next to the sink and loaded each with dinner dishes for a family of four to evaluate capacity.

 Testers found only one unacceptable, a minimalist rack that looks like a piece of modern art; it sits flat on the counter and is lined with plastic ridges that start small at the front and get progressively taller, like stadium seating.
 But only three or so made usable slots; the others were too short to support anything and created a precarious slanted surface for other dishes.